This is How to Identify Your Shopify Store’s Conversion Killers – Part 3 of a four-part series that began here.

 For example, stores like firestartoys.com get tons of traffic from kids that don’t even have a credit card which means it’s often the parents that are the actual customers.

 But you don’t have to sell toys to get a lot of unqualified traffic.
 A random third-party link to your site could be drawing in an entirely unsuitable audience, for example.

 And that’s where surveying your recent customers comes in.
-This group of people are by far your most qualified audience because they voted with their credit cards.
+This group of people is by far your most qualified audience because they voted with their credit cards.